colizz/NanoTuples/README.md

 # NanoTuples

-Custom NanoAOD ntuple producers with additional boosted jet taggers and their PF candidates.
+Custom NanoAOD ntuple producers with additional boosted jet taggers.

 This branch provides a recipe for integrating a self-trained tagger into the MiniAODv6-NanoAODv15 workflow.